Printable Moving Checklist

 [ ] Update your renters insurance or homeowners insurance if needed

-And be sure to let us know if MiniMoves can be of any additional help throughout your moving process!
+And be sure to let us know if MiniMoves can be of any additional help throughout your moving process or if you need help with the printable moving checklist!

 www.minimoves.com | 800-300-6683